Local SEO rarely fails because nothing was done.

 Why This Hurts Local SEO

-Google builds one business entity using data from your website, GMB, citations, and external mentions.
-Conflicting service descriptions reduce trust and relevance.
+Google builds one business entity using data from your website, Google Business Profile, citations, and external mentions.
+When your website describes services differently from your GMB profile, Google receives conflicting entity signals, reducing relevance and authority.

 How to Fix It

-- Use the same core service language everywhere
+- Use the same core service language on your website and GMB

 - Match service priorities and location focus